Spider-Admin/Spider/README.md

 ## Publish the freesite

-I used [jSite](http://localhost:8888/USK@1waTsw46L9-JEQ8yX1khjkfHcn--g0MlMsTlYHax9zQ,oYyxr5jyFnaTsVGDQWk9e3ddOWGKnqEASxAk08MHT2Y,AQACAAE/jSite/17/) [^1] to publish (Clean-)Spider.
-Just create a new project for (Clean-)Spider in jSite and publish it with `java -cp path/to/jSite/jSite-0.14-jar-with-dependencies.jar de.todesbaum.jsite.main.CLI --project=projectname`.
+I used [jSite](http://localhost:8888/USK@1waTsw46L9-JEQ8yX1khjkfHcn--g0MlMsTlYHax9zQ,oYyxr5jyFnaTsVGDQWk9e3ddOWGKnqEASxAk08MHT2Y,AQACAAE/jSite/19/) [^1] to publish my indexes.
+Just create a new project for each index in jSite and publish it with `java -cp path/to/jSite/jSite-0.14-jar-with-dependencies.jar de.todesbaum.jsite.main.CLI --project=projectname`.

 Additionally I shared the private key of Clean-Spider with ArneBab, Bombe, xor and nextgens.
 I splitted the private key with [ssss](http://point-at-infinity.org/ssss/) using `ssss-split -t 2 -n 4` and send one part to each of them.
 You need at least 2 parts to recover the private key.